gwiazdorrr/CxxSwizzle/README.md

 # CxxSwizzle

 ![Samples](https://github.com/gwiazdorrr/CxxSwizzle/workflows/CI/badge.svg?branch=modernisation)

+This project lets you download and run GLSL [Shadertoys](https://www.shadertoy.com/) as C++17 code.
+Most of the time no modifications are needed, automated trivial fixes push that certainty to 95%.

+The code is split into three main parts:
-This project provides dependency-free headers that replicate GLSL language syntax and built-in functions in C++17, as completely as possible.
-Basically, you can do this in C++ now:
+- Headers that replicate GLSL syntax, types and built-in functions in C++, as completely as humanely possible.
+This is C++ now:
 ```glsl
 vec4 foo(0);                        // 0,0,0,0
 foo.yx = vec2(2, 1);                // 1,2,0,0